SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

     familiar with these features (here is a tutorial for [VS Code](https://code.visualstudio.com/docs/editor/versioncontrol))

+## Knowledge check

+??? question "Knowledge question 1"

+    How do you know if a certain directory is a git repository?

+    ??? success "Solution"

+        You can check if there is a ".git" directory.
+Alternative you can use the `git status` command.

+??? question "Knowledge question 2"

+    Explain what the file `gitignore` is used for?

+    ??? success "Solution"

+        The file `gitignore` is used to tell git which files to ignore when doing a `git add .` command.
+This is useful for files that are not part of the codebase, but are needed for the code to run (e.g. data files) or files that contain sensitive information (e.g. `.env` files that contain API keys and passwords).

+??? question "Knowledge question 3"

+    You have two branches - *main* and *devel*.
+What sequence of commands would you need to execute to make sure that *devel* is in sync with *main*?

+    ??? success "Solution"

+        ```bash
+        git checkout main
+        git pull
+        git checkout devel
+        git merge main
+        ```

+??? question "Knowledge question 4"

+    What best practices are you familiar with regarding version control?

+    ??? success "Solution"

+        * Use a descriptive commit message
+        * Make each commit a logical unit
+        * Incorporate others' changes frequently
+        * Share your changes frequently
+        * Coordinate with your co-workers
+        * Don't commit generated files

 That covers the basics of git to get you started.
 In the exercise folder you can find a [git cheat sheet](https://github.com/SkafteNicki/dtu_mlops/tree/main/s2_organisation_and_version_control/exercise_files/git_cheat_sheet.pdf) with the most useful commands for future reference.
 Finally, we want to point out another awesome feature of Github: